e-astapkovich/e-astapkovich/README.md

 ### Hi there 👋

-I'm Eugene, yet another full stack web developer =)
+I'm Eugene, yet another fullstack web developer =)

 <!-- ## Skills :muscle:
 Here are some of the major technologies I use or have worked on in the past: